awslabs/aws-c-s3/README.md

    The S3 bucket name used for running unit tests.
 See the [test_helper documentation](./tests/test_helper/) for setup instructions.

+## Versioning

+This library uses a three-part `Major.Minor.Patch` version scheme.
+See [VERSIONING.md](VERSIONING.md) for what each part means and our API/ABI stability policy.

 ## License

 This library is licensed under the Apache 2.0 License.